 - Juice from 1 lemon

 - 2 cups of ice, plus additional to serve

 - Combine berries, mint, lemon juice and crushed ice in a food processor.

 - To serve, place ice cubes and a sprig of mint in a glass.
-Pour over berry mixture and top with sparkling water.
+Pour over the berry mixture and top with sparkling water.